TAsUjxnMIL/InfluxDB_Projekt/README.md

                                 - data: path can be changed in dir = "your\\path\\data"
                                 - wal: path can be changed in wal-dir = "your\\path\\wal"

-# Start the server
+## Start the server
     - Navigate in a terminal to the location of the unzipped folder with the .exe and .config files
+    - Type in: ./influxd.exe 2> logfile.log (if no adaptions were made in influxdb.config)
-    - Type in: ./influxd.exe 2> logfile.log (All logs are logged into logfile.log (optional))
+    - Type in: ./influxd.exe -config influxdb.conf 2> logfile.log (if adaptions were made in influxdb.conf)
-    - InfluxDB server is started
+    - InfluxDB SERVER is started

-# Connect to CLI (optional)
+## Connect to CLI (optional)
     - Open another terminal (location: same as before)
     - Type in: ./influx.exe precision rfc3339
     - Reason: Interaction with database through terminal